 The unfortunate fact of the matter is that most families simply do not have enough money to save effectively for their kid’s college education.
-For the most part, even financially responsible parents spend most of what they make each month.
+Even financially responsible parents spend most of what they make each month.
 The exception are those with very high incomes, who, ironically, don’t really need to save for college because they can just pay tuition out of pocket when the time comes.
-However, there is a way to save for college on a limited budget by making smart personal finance decisions and letter the power of compound interest and the future propel your college savings plan forward.
+However, there is a way to save for college on a limited budget by making smart personal finance decisions and letting the power of compound interest and the future propel your college savings plan forward.

 How Parents Should Save For College

 First, let me tell you how to NOT save for college.

 Do not save for college with savings bonds, Coverdell IRAs, or UTMA / UGMA accounts.
 And definitely, never, ever, ever, save for college using life insurance.
 All of these ideas are either outdated or were never a good idea.
 The reason your parents tell you to use a UTMA account or savings bonds or some kind of trust is, because once upon a time, that was good strategy.
 However, these strategies are not the best way to save for college today.

 The creation of the 529 Plan and its subsequent revisions has rendered all other forms of saving for higher education obsolete.
 (Coverdell IRAs still have a place if you plan to pay for private HIGH SCHOOL but are not the way to go for college savings.)

 The other option is using a Roth IRA to save for college.
 I’m working on an in-depth look at that.
 For now, check here for how to use a Roth IRA to save for college.

 Don’t bother reading a thousand articles or books, or talking to a bunch of planners or stock brokers, just trust me on this.
 You want a 529 Plan or a Roth IRA.